vandenhautte/vandenhautte/README.md

-I am currently working as an Azure Architect @ ConXioN bv.
+I am currently working as an Azure Architect @ ConXioN.